Psilocybin decriminalization in the United States: Ongoing efforts

 In September 2021, Michigan senators Jeff Irwin and Adam Hollier introduced SB631, which would create exemptions in the Michigan Health Code allowing personal and communal use, possession, cultivation, transportation and delivery of naturally occurring substances.
-It is also the first of "Decriminalize Nature" led efforts that would allow financial gain for services that utilize these substances.
-SB 631 currently sits in the Michigan Senate Judiciary and Public Safety Committee.
+It is the first of "Decriminalize Nature" led efforts that would allow financial gain for services that utilize these substances.
+SB 631 was assigned to the Michigan Senate Judiciary and Public Safety Committee but did not advance.

-In November 2021, activists are advancing reform among others in Grand Rapids, Michigan.
+In November 2021, activists were advancing reform among others in Grand Rapids, Michigan.

-On January 5, 2022, Washington State legislators proposed Senate Bill 5660 which would legalize psilocybin for “supported use” among adults over 21.
+On January 5, 2022, Washington State legislators proposed Senate Bill 5660 which would legalize psilocybin for "supported use" among adults over 21.

 For the 2023 session, lawmakers in eleven states are pursuing psychedelics reform legislation.

+On September 7, 2023, Senate Bill 58 was passed by the California Senate with 21 ayes and 14 noes.
+This bill would have decriminalized the possession and use of small amounts of psilocybin and psilocin (among some other psychedelics) for adults aged 21 and above.
+However, it was vetoed by Governor Gavin Newsom on October 7, who urged the legislature to send him legislation that includes therapeutic guidelines.

+A bill introduced in May 2024, by New York State Representative Amy Paulin would allow people 18 and older to undergo a health screening, take an educational course, and pass a test to obtain a permit to grow mushrooms or purchase psilocybin from licensed vendors.

+Since the start of the 2025 legislative session, more than 36 psychedelics-related bills have been introduced across more than a dozen states.

 Public opinion

 In January 2019, the Oregon Psilocybin Society and research firm DHM Research found that 47 percent of Oregon voters supported the legalization of medical psilocybin, while 46 percent opposed it.
 The percentage of voters in favor increased to 64 percent after key elements of the ballot were clarified to the poll's participants.
 In November 2020, a ballot measure to legalize medical psilocybin passed with 55.8% of voters in favor.

 An October 2019 online poll conducted by research firm Green Horizons found that 38 percent of U.S. adults supported legalizing psilocybin "under at least some circumstances."

-According to a survey in Washington D.C., done at the beginning of September 2020, voters support the initiative to decriminalize psychedelic plants and fungi.
+According to a survey in Washington, D.C., done at the beginning of September 2020, voters support the initiative to decriminalize psychedelic plants and fungi.
 The number of voters in favor increased by nine percentage points since April 2020.
 A key factor, respondents reported, is that they have learned more about the legislation in question.
-While 60 percent of participants said they would vote “yes” for Initiative 81, 24 percent said they planned to vote “no,” and 16 percent remained undecided.
-In November 2020, on Election Day, 76 percent of voters in Washington D.C. voted in favor of the initiative.
+While 60 percent of participants said they would vote "yes" for Initiative 81, 24 percent said they planned to vote "no," and 16 percent remained undecided.
+In November 2020, on Election Day, 76 percent of voters in Washington, D.C., voted in favor of the initiative.